 Air travel is expected to double over the next 20 years.
-While air travel is generally considered safer means of transportation, an accident can occur, and when it does the results are usually tragic.
-In fact, every year since 1990, a US carrier has suffered some type of accident that has resulted in the loss of life.
-When this type of loss occurs, you and your family will need experienced legal representation to make sure those who are at fault are held accountable for their carelessness.
-At Sutliff & Stout, our experienced and aggressive aviation lawyers in Houston have the knowledge and resources necessary to determine what occurred and hold those responsible for the accident accountable for their actions.
+While air travel is generally considered safer means of transportation, an accident can occur, and when it does, the results are usually tragic.
+In fact, every year since 1990, a US carrier has suffered an accident resulting in the loss of life.
+When this loss occurs, you and your family need experienced legal representation to ensure those at fault are held accountable for their carelessness.
+At Sutliff & Stout, our experienced and aggressive aviation lawyers in Houston have the knowledge and resources to determine what occurred and hold those responsible for the accident accountable for their actions.

 Aviation accidents involve more than just plane crashes.
-It involves an accident occurring the moment you step onto an aircraft to when you step off an aircraft.
-An aircraft falls under a plane, helicopter, air balloons, and even powered parachutes.
+It involves an accident from when you step onto an aircraft to when you step off it.
+An aircraft falls under a plane, helicopter, air balloon, and even a powered parachute.
 No matter the aircraft, anyone involved in this type of accident has a right to call a lawyer for protection from their aircraft accident.

 Whether you are talking about the crash of a helicopter or a commercial plane, the causes of an aviation accident is usually related to one or more of the following:

 Generally speaking, there are four types of aviation accidents or incidents.
-They range from mid-air collisions to landing accidents, but they can all end up with deadly, horrible results.
+They range from mid-air collisions to landing accidents, but they can all have deadly, horrible results.

 Mid-air collisions are a common result of failed air traffic control.
 This accident occurs when two planes crash into one another during mid-flight.

-Ground collisions are an unlikely occurrence of aviation.
+Ground collisions are an unlikely occurrence in aviation.
 They usually occur while the plane is taxiing or while on a runway.
-It usually involves two planes colliding while travelling on the runway.
+It usually involves two planes colliding while traveling on the runway.

 Taxiing is the process of moving the plane slowly before or after takeoff on the runway.
 These kinds of accidents occur while the plane is in the process of taxiing.